johnnychen94/LazyModules.jl/README.md

 If some dependency is not used, then users don't need to pay for its latency.

 This package is not panacea, it only works for a very limited set of use cases.
 This package is only for (maybe experienced) package authors.
-End-users should not use this package directly.
+End-users without a brave heart is not recommended to use this package directly.

 ## Syntax